-Information Row Lock bits (IRL3~IRL0) can be set to "1" individually by WRFR instruction in order to lock Information Row.
-Since IRL bits are OTP, once it is set to "1", it cannot set back to "0" again.
+The Write Function Register (WRFR) instruction allows the user to disable dedicated RESET# pin or ball on 16-pin SOIC or 24 ball TFBGA by setting Dedicated RESET# Disable bit to "1".
+Also Information Row Lock bits (IRL3~IRL0) can be set to "1" individually by WRFR instruction in order to lock Information Row.
+Since Dedicated RESET# Disable bit and IRL bits are OTP, once they are set to "1", they cannot be set back to "0"